The Importance of Internal Marketing

 What are the benefits?

 Employees feel more motivated and experience higher job satisfaction.
-They are empowered to make decisions within certain guidelines and begin to feel more respected and valued for their contributions.
+They feel empowered to make decisions – within certain guidelines – and begin to feel more respected and valued for their contributions.

 Now, who wouldn’t want to work for an organization with a culture like that?

 And what does it take?
 Openness, flexibility, and a desire to do things better for better results.
-It’s a mindset.

 Tell us what it does that works.
 If not, what could your organization be doing to make things better?